reactive-python/reactpy/docs/source/guides/adding-interactivity/responding-to-events/index.rst

 ......................

-Similarly to :ref:`preventing default behavior <Preventing Default Event Actions>`, you can use the :func:`~idom.core.events.event` decorator to prevent events originating in a child element from propagating to parent elements by setting ``stop_propagation``.
+Similarly to :ref:`preventing default behavior <Preventing Default Event Actions>`, you can use the :func:`~reactpy.core.events.event` decorator to prevent events originating in a child element from propagating to parent elements by setting ``stop_propagation``.
 In the example below we place a red ``div`` inside a parent blue ``div``.
 When propogation is turned on, clicking the red element will cause the handler for the outer blue one to trigger.
 Conversely, when it's off, only the handler for the red element will trigger.

-.. idom:: _examples/stop_event_propagation
+.. reactpy:: _examples/stop_event_propagation